Richard A. Muller: Other work

 Muller is President and Chief Scientist of Muller & Associates, an international consulting group specializing in energy-related issues.

 Muller is Chief Technology Officer of SoliDDD Corp., which uses advanced optical design methods to deliver improved 3D images.

 Muller is co-founder and Chief Science Officer of Deep Isolation, a company offering deep borehole disposal of nuclear waste.

-Muller is Chief Executive Officer of Deep Fission, Inc, a company propose to license a deep borehole light water reactor design.
+Muller is co-founder and Chief Technology Officer of Deep Fission, Inc., a company developing an underground reactor concept it calls the Gravity Reactor.